KardanovIR/waves-book/sections/6-Ride/6-1-introduction.md

 throw ("Here is exception text")
 ```

-The `throw` function will immediately terminate the script execution with the provided text. Нет никаких способов поймать брошенные исключения.
+The `throw` function will immediately terminate the script execution with the provided text.
+There are no ways to catch thrown exceptions

-Основная идея `throw` заключается в том, чтобы остановить выполнение и отправить пользователю информативную обратную связь.
+The main idea if `throw` function is to stop script execution and send an informative feedback message to a user.

 ```scala
 let a = 12